fraserivison/drf-api/README.md

 Key features include:
 - **Track Uploading**: DJs can upload music tracks, view them, and edit their details.
+- **Music Sharing**: Users can listen to all music uploaded on the discovery page.
 - **Event Management**: Users can advertise events, specifying date, time, and genre.
+- **Search functionality**: Users can search for events and tracks.
+- **Rating**: Users can rate tracks which then displays an average.
 - **Permissions**: Data access is restricted, ensuring users can only interact with their own data, such as their profile and tracks.

-- **Profile Management**: Users can create, update, follow and view profiles.
+- **Profile Management**: Users can create and update their profile, which is synced up to the tracks and events they upload.

 ---

 ## API Endpoints
-The following is a comprehensive list of the available API endpoints in the application.
+The following is a list of the available API endpoints in the application.
 These endpoints allow users to interact with the system, including creating, retrieving, updating, and deleting various resources.
 The API is designed to be consumed by third-party applications and provides full CRUD (Create, Read, Update, Delete) functionality for all resources.

 ### `POST /register`
 - **Purpose**: Registers a new user in the application.